Tractable Computation of Expected Kernels: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section, we empirically evaluate our two novel algorithms, and show how tractable expected kernels can benefit scenarios where the kernels serve as \emph{embedding for features} and \emph{embedding for distributions}.
-We provide preliminary experiments to answer the following questions: \textbf{(Q1)} Do expected predictions at deployment time improve predictions over common imputation techniques to deal with missingness for SVR? \textbf{(Q2)} How is the performance of CBBIS when compared to other IS methods? \textbf{(Q3)} How much does collapsing more variables improve estimation quality?
+In this section, we empirically evaluate our two novel algorithms, and show how tractable expected kernels can benefit scenarios where the kernels serve as \emph{embedding for features} and \emph{embedding for distributions}.\footnote{Code for reproducing our empirical evaluation can be found at \url{github.com/UCLA-StarAI/ExpectedKernels}} We provide preliminary experiments to answer the following questions: \textbf{(Q1)} Do expected predictions at deployment time improve predictions over common imputation techniques to deal with missingness for SVR? \textbf{(Q2)} How is the performance of CBBIS when compared to other IS methods? \textbf{(Q3)} How much does collapsing more variables improve estimation quality?